tarjaneed/ACID-PostgreSQL/README.md

     - Make sure you have the PostgreSQL JDBC driver (JAR file) added to your project's classpath.

-5. Build and run the project:
+5. Build and run the project.

 6. Verify the results: